rsdoiel/antenna/science_and_technology.md

 date: 2024-11-05, updated: 2024-11-05, from: The Register (UK I.T.
 News)

-<h4>User group members offered more generous discounts and licenses we&#39;re sure nobody would abuse</h4> <p><strong>Explore</strong>  VMware by Broadcom is continuing its pre-acquisition tradition of using its European conference to make public a handful of product updates.…</p>
+<h4>User group members offered more generous discounts and licenses we&#39;re sure nobody would abuse</h4> <p><strong>VMware Explore</strong>  VMware by Broadcom is continuing its pre-acquisition tradition of using its European conference to make public a handful of product updates.…</p>

 <br>